aws-samples/vpc-reachability-analyzer-multi-region/README.md

 Parameters used by the script:

-source-ip: IP address of the source resource
-source-resource: full ARN of the source resource
-destination-ip: IP address of the destination resource
-destination-resource: full ARN of the destination resource
-destination-port: destination port used to evaluate connectivity
-protocol: TCP or UDP (defaults to TCP)
-max-paths: number of paths between the two AWS Regions.
+**source-ip:** IP address of the source resource **source-resource:** full ARN of the source resource **destination-ip:** IP address of the destination resource **destination-resource:** full ARN of the destination resource **destination-port:** destination port used to evaluate connectivity **protocol:** TCP or UDP (defaults to TCP) **max-paths:** in case there are many different paths between the source and destination Regions, this script can take a long time to finish execution.
+Use this parameter to limit the number of paths that should be considered between the two AWS Regions.
 In the architecture shown below, there are 2 separate paths between the two AWS Regions.

 ```
 python3 vpc_ra_multi_region.py --destination-port <destination-port> \